venturefund-archive/atix-labs-circles-of-angels-api/db/models.md

 ### User:
-_Represent a user of Circles Of Angels, this can be: Social entrepreneur, Funder, Oracle, Backoffice Administrator_
+_Represents a user of Circles Of Angels, it can be: Social entrepreneur, Funder, Oracle, Backoffice Administrator_
   ##### Attributes:
   - `id`: user id in the business domain
-  - `name`: name with which the user will be shown
+  - `name`: user's name displayed
   - `email`: email with which the user is registered
   - `pwd`: password with which the user logs
   - `roles`: role / roles that the user has in the tool (this can be for example Funder and Oracle at the same time)